Praneet-Botke/AI-Problems-Riddles/README.md

 #  AI-Problems-Riddles
 Explaination for various Riddles linked with Real World scenario along with code for solution.

-Riddle's & Solution are Updated Weekly.
+Riddle's and Solution are Updated Weekly.